Contact Us for a Free Consultation (213) 542-0979

 The bottom line is, if you're going to practice criminal defense in the Valencia courthouse, you need to know how to deal with the players in there — whether it be the prosecutors, the judges, the court staff.

-Lawyer to Develop a Game Plan for Your defense
+Lawyer to Develop a Game Plan for Your Defense

 Like I said, I've been practicing there for twenty-five years and I think I have a pretty good feel for how to handle cases there.
-Typically, we'll have you come in the office and go over all the facts and circumstances surrounding your case.
+Typically, we'll have you come into the office and go over all the facts and circumstances surrounding your case.

-Obviously, that's going to depend on what evidence they have against you, how strong their case is, how many witnesses they have, and of course, whether or not you have a defense to the crime(s) that you're charged with.
+Obviously, that's going to depend on what evidence they have against you, how strong their case is, how many witnesses they have, and, of course, whether or not you have a defense to the crime(s) that you're charged with.

 So, if you've got a matter in the Valencia courthouse, pick up the phone.
 Give me a call.
 I know how to handle cases there and I know how to get you out of the criminal justice system as fast as possible.

 We have built a history of strong defense and satisfied clients.
-If you or a loved one has been charged with a criminal offense in the Valencia or the surrounding areas, please contact our law firm to protect your rights.
+If you or a loved one has been charged with a criminal offense in Valencia or the surrounding areas, please contact our law firm to protect your rights.

 Defending All Types of Misdemeanor and Felony Cases

-We always work to exceed our clients' expectations and aggressively defend their criminal case.
+At The Hedding Law Firm, we are committed to exceeding our clients' expectations and aggressively defending their criminal cases.
 Whatever charge you may be facing at Valencia Court, we have a qualified lawyer who can represent you.
+Your satisfaction and peace of mind are our top priorities.
+Look no further and call us at the firm.

 Santa Clarita Court Criminal Defense Resources: